-So I wasn’t successful in switching to E3.
+So I wasn’t successful in switching to the Everyman E3 sleep schedule.
 I’m still curious about it and will probably try again, but I had a full sleep and loved it.
 I will need to figure out how it’ll affect my work.

 Anyways, today’s post is about a dilemma I found myself in earlier today.
 I